Complex variational autoencoders admit K\"ahler structure: Our work: complex decoder geometry

 We will take $C=0$, which is standard in a VAE, thus the factor of $1/2$ in the exponent is removed.
 We will always take $\Sigma$ to be Hermitian and diagonal, i.e.

 The Hermitian quality is a standard fact for complex Gaussians \cite{Hankin2015}, and the complex conjugate quality follows since $\Sigma$ is (typically) diagonal in a VAE.

-Generally it is the case that a Riemannian metric in a generative model has correspondende to a Fisher information metric.
+Generally it is the case that a Riemannian metric in a generative model has correspondence to a Fisher information metric.
 We argue that so does a Hermitian metric under the relation

 This result follows directly from \cite{gnandi2024kahlermetricfisherinformation}, Theorem 1.4, under the prerogative that this metric is also Kähler, i.e. can be derived from a Kähler potential.
 From a machine learning perspective, this idea is new.
 From a physics perspective, it is not.
 This idea is largely discussed in \cite{Facchi_2010}, which is a foundational reference for complex Fisher metrics.
 We refer to \cite{Contreras_2021} \cite{Contreras_2016} for other relevant literature.